 Conclusion

 Since I am someone who believes that the players of the second half of the 20th century are significantly underrepresented in Cooperstown, I would have no problem if Tommy John were elected to the Hall of Fame but I’m not really sold.
 I’ve been on the fence with John for a long time.
-The basics (288 wins, surgical pioneer, premier DP inducer) are good but, for the reasons detailed above, the “compiler” rap is legitimate.
+The basics (288 wins, surgical pioneer, premier DP inducer) are good, but for the reasons detailed above, the “compiler” rap is legitimate.

 Thanks for reading.
-Please follow Cooperstown Cred on Twitter @cooperstowncred.
+Please follow Cooperstown Cred on X @cooperstowncred or on BlueSky @cooperstowncred.bsky.social.

 Chris Bodig